CHH/httpfetch/README.md

 ### set_default_handler(callable $handler)

 Overrides the Guzzle Ring Client handler which is used by the `fetch` function.
-Handlers are callables which follow the [RingPHP specification][].
+Handlers are callables which follow the [Ring specification][].
 Reset the handler to the default by passing `null`.

 Example: Force the usage of PHP's http:// stream wrapper: